abhishek-sriram/CORIZO-Data-Science-Internship-2023/README.md

 ## Internship Overview

-During my internship at **Corizo**, I worked on two data-driven projects: **Stock Price Prediction** and **Wine Quality Analysis**.
+During my internship at **CORIZO**, I worked on two data-driven projects: **Stock Price Prediction** and **Wine Quality Analysis**.
 The internship provided hands-on experience in data analysis, feature engineering, model building, and prediction using various machine learning algorithms.
 This README outlines the details of the projects and the methodologies used.

 ---